-- A. A permanent full-time and permanent part-time employee who is called back to duty will be paid for Call Back Time.
+- A. If approved by the County Administrator's Office, a permanent full-time and permanent part-time employee assigned to the Emergency Response Program who is called back to duty will be paid for Call Back Time.
 Call Back Time occurs when an employee is not scheduled to work and is not on County premises, but is called back to work on County premises or for a County work assignment.
-An employee called back to work will be paid Call Back Time Pay at the rate of one and one-half (1.5) times his/her base rate of pay (not including differentials) for the actual Call Back Time hours worked plus one (1) hour.
-An employee called back to work will be paid a minimum of two (2) hours for each Call Back Time event. - B. Permanent full-time and part-time employees in the classifications of Social Worker II (X0WB) and Social Worker III (X0VB) who are assigned to the After-hours Emergency Response Program (Org.
-Numbers 5216, 5220) and are contacted by telephone during their on-call duty, will not receive any additional pay if the cumulative total of the telephone conversations does not exceed thirty (30) minutes per on-call shift.
-If the telephone conversations exceed a cumulative total of thirty (30) minutes up to a maximum of sixty (60) minutes per on-call shift, the employee will be paid telephone call back pay at one and one-half (1.5) times the employee's regular rate of pay in one-minute increments up to a maximum of sixty (60) minutes.
+An employee called back to work will be paid Call Back Time Pay at the rate of one and one-half (1.5) times his/her base rate of pay (not including differentials) for the actual Call Back Time worked plus one (1) hour.
+An employee called back to work will be paid a minimum of two (2) hours for each Call Back Time event. - B. Effective January 1, 2015, permanent full-time and part-time employees in the classification of Social Work Supervisor II (X0HA) who are assigned to the Emergency Response Program (Org.
+Number 5216) and are contacted by telephone during their on-call duty, will not receive any additional pay if the cumulative total of the telephone conversations do not exceed thirty (30) minutes per on-call shift.
+If the telephone conversations exceed a cumulative total of thirty (30) minutes up to a maximum of sixty (60) minutes per on-call shift, the employee will be paid telephone call back pay at one and one-half (1.5) times the employee's regular rate of pay in one minute increments up to a maximum of sixty (60) minutes.
 If the telephone conversations exceed a cumulative total of sixty (60) minutes per on-call shift, the employee will be paid Call Back Time in accordance with Section 8.A. above.